Steve Norwick Memorial Research Grant

 Who Can Apply - Faculty mentors interested in engaging undergraduates in field research experiences at the Fairfield Osborn Preserve.

 Grant Details -

 - Five $1,000 awards are available each year.

 - Funds must be used to engage students in a project with a field component at the Fairfield Osborn Preserve.

-- Awards are used exclusively for project-related expenses incurred by the student in the course of the work, typically consumables, small items of equipment, and sometimes travel to the Preserve or a research conference to present results and findings.
+- Funds are awarded to faculty to administer and must be used exclusively for project-related expenses incurred by the student in the course of the work, typically consumables, small items of equipment, and sometimes travel to the Preserve or a research conference to present results and findings.
 Funds cannot be used for salary or student stipends.

 - Students must be enrolled at SSU while conducting their research.
 In the case of summer research, enrollment during the preceding spring quarter/semester is acceptable.